midijohnny/sensehat/README.md

 =============
 A 'painting' tool - runs a GUI (Tkinter) that lets you 'paint' in realtime onto the SenseHat LED matrix.

-Here's a screenshot showing a rudementary rudimentary of a smiling human face.
+Here's a screenshot showing a rudimentary representation of a smiling human face.

 ![screenshot](https://github.com/midijohnny/sensehat/blob/master/ledpainter.png)